 While the Dragon Li has no specific dietary needs, it is essential to provide your cat with high-quality cat food from diverse sources.
 Like all cats, the Dragon Li is a carnivore.
 This cat thrives on a high-protein diet for growth and energy.
 A mix of dry, wet, and fresh cat food will provide nutrition and flavor variety.

 Along with quality food, provide your Dragon Li with fresh water at all times.
 A water fountain is a great way to boost your cat’s water intake.
 Cats are naturally attracted to running water.
 The constant water flow inhibits bacteria growth, and the fountain’s filter will purify the water to remove bad taste and odor that may deter your cat from drinking.

 This intelligent breed is highly trainable and loves learning.
-Training your Dragon Li will keep your cat alert and happy in its indoor space.
+They are said to be smarter than most other domestic breeds.
+Training your Dragon Li will keep your cat alert and happy in their indoor space.
 Training can also be a bonding tool for you and your feline.
 Make sure to reward your kitty with treats and praise for a completed trick.